NikPryvalov/DevOps_online_Kharkiv_2022Q1Q2/m4/task4.2/README.md

 lock users account:
 Use the command “passwd -l username”. or
-Use the command “usermod -l username”.
+Use the command “usermod -L username”.

 unlock users account:
 Use the command “passwd -u username”.